NodeSecure/cli/docs/cli/lang.md

 ## 📝 Command `lang`

-The `lang` command is used to set the language for the NodeSecure CLI tool.
-It allows users to choose their preferred language for the CLI interface.
+The `lang` command allows you to set your preferred language.
+Use this command to customize the language used in the CLI or Web interfaces

 ## 📜 Syntax